 The game is a simple game of collecting treasure.
 Collect falling coins to increase your score.
 Collect falling keys to open treasure chests.
 Avoid getting hit by falling rocks (rainbow colored shapes) and flying arrows.
 If you get hit, you will lose a heart.
 Catch a falling heart to recover.

 The interface is very simple.
 Use your left mouse button to jump, and your right mouse button to duck (do the splits).
 You'll need to do both to avoid the arrows and rocks.

 The game gets progressively faster.
 See what you can get for a high score.

 Helen's Game is free!
 Donations are accepted and will be transferred (minus transaction fees and taxes) by Bog Turtle Games LLC into Helen's personal savings account.
 To specify a donation amount, simply edit the price in your cart.

-Payment service providers (i.e., PayPal and Google Checkout) have base transaction fees that make micro-donations (i.e., donations less than approximately 50 cents) ineffective.
+Payment service providers (i.e., PayPal) have base transaction fees that make micro-donations (i.e., donations less than approximately 50 cents) ineffective.
 For example, if you donate 25 cents via PayPal, PayPal will charge 25 cents for the transaction.
 Our suggested donation price is $1.00 USD, and about a third of that donation will cover the transaction fees.